isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Exception

-`std::move` and `std::forward` do return `&&`, but they are just casts -- used by convention only in expression contexts where a reference to a temporary object is passed along within the same expression before the temporary is destroyed.
-We don't know of any other good examples of returning `&&`.
+`std::move` and `std::forward` do return `&&`, but they are just casts — used by convention only in expression contexts where a reference to a temporary object is passed along within the same expression before the temporary is destroyed.
+We don’t know of any other good examples of returning `&&`.

 ##### Enforcement